arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 The documentation says: [_If multiple handlers are registered, they are executed in reverse order of registration_](http://www.ruby-doc.org/core-2.0/Kernel.html#method-i-at_exit).

-So, can you predict the result of this code?:
+So, can you predict the result of the following code?

 ```
 #!ruby